CloudGlance - Document Intelligence Platform

 Spatial Awareness Principles

-• Logo doubles as the toggle to avoid cluttering headers
+• Logo doubles as a toggle to reduce header clutter

 Platform Breakdown